Department of Labor Logo United States Department of Labor

 Health and safety engineers typically do the following:

-• Install safety devices on machinery or direct the installation of these devices
+• Direct the installation of safety devices

 For information on health and safety engineers who work in mines, see the profile on mining and geological engineers.